google-a2a/a2a-inspector/README.md

 The A2A Inspector is a web-based tool designed to help developers inspect, debug, and validate servers that implement the Google A2A (Agent-to-Agent) protocol.
 It provides a user-friendly interface to interact with an A2A agent, view communication, and ensure specification compliance.

-The application is built with a FastAPI backend and a TypeScript frontend.
+The application is built with a FastAPI backend and a React frontend using Vite.

 ## Features